 Custody Requirements Updated for State-Registered Investment Advisers

 New provisions of Connecticut law take effect to deter identity theft.
 Businesses and people may not print more than the last five digits of a credit or debit account number on a consumer's receipt and individuals, firms and corporations are prohibited, with certain exceptions, from publicly disclosing Social Security numbers.

-In accordance with state law, the Banking Commissioner determined the interest rate to be paid on claims for property, funds, or money delivered to the State Treasurer, mortgage escrow accounts, public service company and electric supplier customer security deposits and tenant security deposits for the calendar year of 2005.
+2005 interest rate: In accordance with state law, the Banking Commissioner determined the interest rate to be paid on claims for property, funds, or money delivered to the State Treasurer, mortgage escrow accounts, public service company and electric supplier customer security deposits and tenant security deposits for the calendar year of 2005.

 A new consumer education page offers practical advice for avoiding scams involving fraudulent cashier's checks, money orders and other official-looking bank checks.

 Banking Commissioner Warns About Fraudulent Holiday Season E-Mails